cdshaffer/starterator-dev/README.md

 # starterator

-This is a working copy from source eddis/starterator.
+This is a working copy originally from source eddis/starterator.
+The main source is now foud at SEA-PHAGES/starterator